"Look, Chadwick, a tour for us."

 Wednesday, September 28th, 2022.
 Pre-rally breakfast at OCT HQ.
 Driver's/safety meeting at 7 am.
 Start time is 7:22, in honor of Sir Stirling Moss's start time/famous Mille Miglia Mercedes number.

 Day 1, Stage 1.
 Newport - Brown, approximately 1 hour.
 Stage 2.
 Brown - Harvard, approximately 1 hour.
 Checkpoint is Harvard Yard (of 'pahk the cah in' fame).
 Stage 3.
 Harvard - Canaan Racetrack, approximately 3 hours.
 Stage 4.
 Canaan – Dartmouth, approximately 20 minutes.
 Finish of Day 1 is on The Green at Dartmouth.
 We will have dinner and a gathering for area auto enthusiasts at The Hanover Inn.

-Friday, October 1st, 2021.
+Thursday, September 29th, 2022.
 Breakfast at The Hanover Inn.
-Day 2, Stage 1: Canaan - Mt.
+Day 2, Stage 1: Canaan Raceway (for 2-hours of track time) - Mt.
 Equinox (for a hillclimb and lunch with a view), approximately 3 hours.
 Stage 2: Mt.
 Equinox – Cornell, approximately 4 hours.
 Finish of Day 2 is at The Statler Hotel.